Headings

 ## Slide numbers

-To add running slide numbers to your presentation use the `slidenumbers: true` command.
+To add running slide numbers to your presentation use the following command:

 You may turn this on or off on an individual slide by declaring `[.slidenumbers: true]` or `[.slidenumbers: false]` on the respective slide.